aaltonewmedia/learn.newmedia.dog/content/about/_index.md

 - Invite me to do guest lectures at your event or institution
 - Let me know if you would like to show [my art](https://www.mansteri.com/) at your event or institution
 - Commission me to create [interactive installations or experiences](https://www.mansteri.com/)
-- I also do workshops outside the school.
-Check out [Mandu](https://www.mandu.fi/)